brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 18. **Initiate-MultipleRDPSessions.ps1**
     Enables initiating multiple RDP sessions to different servers simultaneously, enhancing remote management capabilities.

-19. **Install-KMSServer-tool.ps1**
+19. **Install-KMSLicensingServer-Tol-tool.ps1**
-    Installs and configures a KMS (Key Management Service) server on Windows Server, with a preliminary check for existing KMS servers within the Active Directory forest.
+    Installs and configures a KMS (Key Management Service) Licensing server on Windows Server, with a preliminary check for existing KMS servers within the Active Directory forest.

 20. **Inventory-ADDomainComputers.ps1**
     Generates an inventory of all computers in a specified AD domain, aiding in asset management and tracking.